22 Notable alumni of

 -

-Michael John McCarthy is an American professional football coach who most recently was the head coach of the Dallas Cowboys of the National Football League (NFL) from 2020 to 2024.
-From 2006 to 2018, he was the head coach of the Green Bay Packers.
-In 2011, McCarthy led the team to a win in Super Bowl XLV over his hometown team, the Pittsburgh Steelers.
-He was also the offensive coordinator for the San Francisco 49ers and New Orleans Saints.
+Michael John McCarthy is an American professional football coach who is the head coach for the Pittsburgh Steelers of the National Football League (NFL).
+Previously, he served as the head coach of the Dallas Cowboys and Green Bay Packers.
+In 2011, McCarthy led the Packers to a win in Super Bowl XLV over his hometown Steelers.
+McCarthy was also the offensive coordinator for the San Francisco 49ers and New Orleans Saints.

 -